 We believe that responsible, caring and capable individuals must work together to preserve fair and just laws, individual freedoms and equalities of opportunity for all within these societies.
 And we believe that these societies also must offer respectful and dignified aid for those within these societies that are less fortunate, to enable them to achieve a level of independence and make contributions to their society to the best of their capabilities.

-The various tribes go on camping for 10 days during the summer to strengthen their teamwork and community development agendas.
-These camps are fun and full of activities to educate and enlighten or tribe members.
+The various clubs or groups within the Mino Tribe go on camping for 10 days during the summer break to strengthen their teamwork and community development agendas.
+These camps are fun and full of activities to educate and enlighten our tribe members.